Behind the Pastry Case

 Maybe art wasn’t your thing, but ask yourself: before your phone filled every free second, what was?
 Then, consider re-visiting.

 These days, creativity feels rare.
-We’re fed so many ideas by algorithms and AI.
-But imagination is a muscle, and I’d forgotten how good it feels to stretch it.
+But imagination is a muscle, and it feels good to stretch it.

 ––––